-(a) Summary information on The terms and conditions of the main features of all capital instruments have been segregated the terms and conditions of in line with of the eligibility criteria set forth vide BRPD Circular No. 18 dated 21 December the main features of all 2014 and other relevant instructions given by Bangladesh Bank from time to time.
-The main instruments, features of the capital instruments are as follows:
+The terms and conditions of the main features of all capital instruments have been segregated in line with of the eligibility criteria set forth vide BRPD Circular No. 18 dated 21 December 2014 and other main features of all capital relevant instructions given by Bangladesh Bank from time to time.
+The main features of the capital

-for inclusion in CET $^{1}$ , $^{\dagger}$ Paid-up share capital: Issued, subscribed and fully paid up share capital of the Bank.
+Paid-up share capital: Issued, subscribed and fully paid up share capital of the Bank.
 It represents Paid up Capital, Right Shares as well as Bonus Shares issued from time to time.

-Statutory Reserve: As per Section 24(1) of the Bank Company (Amendment upto 2013) Act, 1991, an amount equivalent to 20% of the profit before taxes for each year of the Bank has been transferred to the Statutory Reserve Fund.
+Statutory Reserve: As per Section 24(1) of the Bank Company (Amendment up to 2013) Act, 1991, an amount equivalent to 20% of the profit before taxes for each year of the Bank has been transferred to the Statutory Reserve Fund.

-General reserve: Any reserve created through Profit and Loss Appropriation Account for fulfilling any purpose.
+General reserve: Any reserve created through Profit and Loss Appropriation Account for fulfilling any